-To date only a very limited number of multi-user MIMO channel measurements have been undertaken to investigate the interference issues with multi-user MIMO channels 1.
-These measurements were carried out with a huge effort using two different channel sounders equipment, which made the evaluation of the data even more cumbersome.
+To date only a very limited number of multi-user MIMO channel measurements have been undertaken to investigate the interference issues with multi-user MIMO channels.1 These measurements were carried out with a huge effort using two different kinds of channel sounders, which made the evaluation of the data even more cumbersome.
 However, using two channel sounders yields the highest measurement accuracy of the characteristics of a two-user (i.e. multi-user) MIMO channel.
-Since already the availability of a single channel sounder is an expensive proposition (let alone two of them), we recently showed that a single channel sounder is sufficient to emulate multi-user MIMO measurements [8], which sets the premise for the evaluations we do in this paper.
-Note that care must be taken to keep the scenarios invariant during the measurements as also explained in [8].
+Since already the availability of a single channel sounder is an expensive proposition (let alone two of them), we recently discussed that a single channel sounder is sufficient to emulate multi-user MIMO measurements [8], which sets the premise for the evaluations we do in this paper.

-Contribution We performed outdoor-to-indoor MIMO channel measurements in a 2×4 configuration, where the (indoor) receiver was moved along well-defined routes.
-In a post-processing step, we combined measurements from different routes of the two single users, to represent one multiuser MIMO channel measurement.
-To compare the spatial separability of these channels, we introduce two similarity metrics: matrix collinearity, and the condition number ratio.
+Contribution We compare the spatial separability of multiuser MIMO channels using two similarity metrics: matrix collinearity, and the condition number ratio.
+These metrics are applied to outdoor-to-indoor MIMO channel measurements in a 2×4 configuration, where the (indoor) receiver was moved along well-defined routes.
 Based on the results from these metrics we discuss the validity of current multi-user modeling assumptions.